zebscripts/AFK-Daily/README.md

 ```

 ## Config/Variables
 The script acts depending on a set of variables.
-In order to change these, open `config.sh` with a text editor of choice, and update them. **Do not delete any.**
+In order to change these, open `config.sh` with a text editor of choice, and update them.
+If you do not have/see a `config.sh` file, simply run the script once (`./deploy.sh`), it should get automatically generated for you to edit. **Do not delete any variable inside inside `config.sh`.**

 | Variable                    | Description                                                                                                                  |  Default   |
 | :-------------------------- | :--------------------------------------------------------------------------------------------------------------------------- | :--------: |